-How to Build Your Teamwork Skills to Upgrade Your Career
+How to Build Your Teamwork Skills

-If you’re a newer agent in a busy office, building your teamwork skills is simple.
+If you’re a newer agent in a busy office, building your collaboration skills is simple.
 Figure out what you do better than the experienced agents around you and offer to help them do it.
 Most top producers work long hours.
-They either show up very early in the morning, or stay in the office very late.
+They either show up very early in the morning or stay in the office very late.
 If you work those hours too, you’ll have the ideal opportunity to get to know them and what they need help with.

-How to Build Your Creativity Skills to Upgrade Your Career
+How to Build Your Creativity Skills

 While most people think creativity is something people are just born with, nothing could be further from the truth.
 Creative people—whether they’re writers, painters, directors, or musicians—typically approach creativity with a problem-solving mindset.

 In other words, they break down creative projects into smaller chunks and treat them as problems to be solved.
 They also don’t wait for inspiration to strike.
-They work consistently every day to solve the problems they chose to solve.
+They work consistently every day to solve the problems they choose to solve.

-7 Real Estate Copywriting Rules Professional Writers Swear by
+12 Real Estate Copywriting Rules Professional Writers Swear by

 7. Data Analysis

-How to Build Your Data Analysis Skills to Upgrade Your Career
+How to Build Your Analytical Skills

-The last skill that the brokers we talked to mentioned was patience.
-We have to admit this seemed a little odd to us for such a fast-paced industry like real estate.
-But after a few minutes, it clicked.
-It takes time and patience to build every single skill we’ve outlined so far—and you need to stick with it until it starts to make you money.
-This applies to soft skills and hard skills.
-Whether it’s cold-calling or Facebook advertising, patient agents win the day.
+This last skill might seem a little odd for a fast-paced industry like real estate.
+But it takes time and hard work to build every single skill we’ve outlined so far—and you need to stick with it until it pays off.

-How to Build Your Patience to Upgrade Your Career
+How to Build Your Patience